 This tool is very necessary because there is no way to lay out and connect spiking neural networks by hand, or with mathematical or algorithmic methods, and no way to predict if they will work or not when building them.
 Designing such a network by hand and connecting millions of neurons, each with thousands of connections would literally be like throwing one billion strands of spaghetti at a wall to see how they stick.
 It is humanly impossible.

-We are making NeuroCAD, design software that allows us to lay out these spiking neural networks in 3D and 'paint' where we want neural connections to go to on the other layers, using tools and widgets for creating procedural 2D maps and trees of them (originally developed for the film visual effects community).
+The NeuroCAD design software allows us to lay out these neural networks in 3D and 'paint' where we want neural connections to go to on the other layers, using tools and widgets for creating procedural 2D maps and trees of them (originally developed for the film visual effects community).
 From a few hundred numerical parameters, we can define 2D maps that define all the 'rules' for how neurons will connect by probability, with all of them together defining how our whole network is connected in the end, called a 'Connectome'.
-It is a huge breakthrough in designing spiking neural nets.
+It is a huge breakthrough in designing neural nets.

 Parameters (Genome) -> 2D Algorithms -> 2D Probability Maps -> Connectome